 - A nasal aspirator a.k.a.
 A boogie sucking device

 - Optional: Chamomilla 3X for teething and colic

 - Optional: Rhinodoron spray

 THE STARTER CLOTHING ESSENTIALS

 You probably won’t listen because having your first baby is far too exciting – but you really don’t need that many clothes at first.
 Babies grow really fast (especially in the first few weeks), so keep this in mind when you are shopping.
-The newborn size probably won’t fit your baby for very long (some babies even skip it!) and to be completely honest: Clothes that aren’t onesies are too fiddly and time-consuming, not to mention probably pretty uncomfortable for a newborn.
+The newborn size probably won’t fit your baby for very long (and some babies even skip it) and to be completely honest: Clothes that aren’t onesies are too fiddly and time-consuming, not to mention probably pretty uncomfortable for a newborn.